 Parts of whole tables - A Parts of whole table is used when it makes sense to ask: What fraction of the total is each value?
 This table is often used to make a pie chart.
 The example below shows the number of students who received grades of A, B, C, etc. The sum of the five values in the table (61) is the total number of students.

 Multiple variable tables.
 A multiple variable table is arranged the same way most statistics programs organize data.
 Each row is a "case" (experiment, animal, etc.).
-Each row is a different variable.
+Each column is a different variable.
 There are no subcolumns in multiple variable tables.

 Nested tables.
 A nested table is used when there are two levels of nested or hierarchical replication.
 In this example, there are two treatments given to three rats each and the outcome variable was measured four times in each rat.